14 October—22 December 2022

-State of Concept Athens presents the third episode of Waste/d Pavilion curated by the Temporary Academy of Arts / PAT, accompanied by a public programme.
+State of Concept Athens presents the third and last episode of Waste/d Pavilion curated by the Temporary Academy of Arts / PAT.

-Waste/d bodies, human and non-human, languages, their histories are never ending, just as the struggles against the policies that continue to displace us are never ending.
-The linguistic turn, the research and educational focus of the arts resonate in multiple ways with the globalized condition and cognitive capitalism.
-The Temporary Academy of Arts (PAT) is a birth of this condition and tests artistic research and pedagogical practice as Détournement (a Situationist technique interpreted as conversion, inversion, deflection, rerouting, etc.).
-The language and the body we inhabit are at the core of these détournements.
-The subjects we perform are concerned in multiple ways with domination, subordination, colonization, emancipation.
-As the spectre of another harsh winter hangs over us, as the numbers of contemporary slaves proliferate rapidly, and as vulnerable economies become as dependent on the powerful as 19th century colonies were on the metropolis, imagining new ways of empowerment, solidarity, and reaction remains crucial.
-A bastard language of art can contribute in this direction.
+Waste/d bodies, human and non-human,their languages and histories, are never ending, just as the struggles against policies that continue to displace us are endless.
+The linguistic turn, research and educational focus of art resonates in multiple ways with the globalized condition of cognitive capitalism.
+Temporary Academy of Arts (PAT) is a birth of this condition.
+The language as well as the body we inhabit are at the core of these conversions.
+The subjects we perform are in multiple ways about domination, subordination, emancipation.

 The 3rd Episode of Waste/d Pavilion features Dimitris Ameladiotis & Virginia Mastrogiannaki, Hypatia Vourloumis, Jeremiah Day – Fred Dewey & Simone Forti, Anastasia Diavasti, Kevin Jerome Everson, Sofia Mavragani, Natasa Biza, Henrik Olesen, Sarp Ozer & Doja Yirik, Chara Stergiou, Elena Tzelepi, Nikoline Van Harskamp.